-- Perform entry-level skills of a Registered Nurse competently and according to applicable standards of practice. - 2.
-Utilize the nursing process in implementing patient care. - Demonstrate appropriate professional behaviors of a Registered Nurse. - 4.
+- 1. Perform entry-level skills of a Registered Nurse competently and according to applicable standards of practice. - 2.
+Utilize the nursing process in implementing patient care. - 3.
+Demonstrate appropriate professional behaviors of a Registered Nurse. - 4.
 Complete the NCLEX-RN exam with a passing score. - 5.
-Obtain employment as a Registered Nurse.
+Obtain employment as a Registered Nurse. - 6.
+Engage in lifelong learning.